Leo3418/HBWHelper/README.md

 information you care about in a Hypixel Bed Wars game at a glance.

 ## Features
-- Detect if you are playing a Hypixel Bed Wars game
 - Show armor you are wearing and what level of Protection enchantment it has
 - Show status effects you get, their amplifier, and their remaining times
 - Show time until the next diamond/emerald generation